 The findings also revealed that the Government paid welfare to certain women in laundries, along with payments for services; women were enabled to leave laundries if they moved to other state-run institutions such as psychiatric hospitals, county and city homes or in the company of police, probation, court or prison officers; and deaths were officially registered - the vast majority were recorded, even in the 1920s, but names may have been recorded under a variation.

 The Taoiseach's apology stated: "I'm sorry that this release of pressure and understanding of so many of those women was not done before this, because they were branded as being the fallen women, as they were referred to in this state."

 No compensation package for the surviving women, or relatives, has been finalised but it is understood a redress is being put in place.

 Maureen Sullivan, of Magdalene Survivors Together, rejected Mr Kenny's apology, and demanded an apology from the state and religious orders for taking her education, name and childhood from her.
 She said: "That is not an apology.
 He is the Taoiseach of our country, he is the Taoiseach of the Irish people, and that is not a proper apology."

-Religious orders the Sisters of Our Lady of Charity ran laundries at Drumcondra and Sean MacDermott Street in Dublin, the Sisters of Mercy in Galway and Dun Laoghaire, the Religious Sisters of Charity - the only one of the four to offer an unreserved apology - in Donnybrook, Dublin, and Cork, and the Sisters of the Good Shepherd in Limerick, Cork, Waterford and New Ross.
+The Sisters of Our Lady of Charity ran laundries at Drumcondra and Sean MacDermott Street in Dublin, the Sisters of Mercy in Galway and Dun Laoghaire, the Religious Sisters of Charity - the only one of the four to offer an unreserved apology - in Donnybrook, Dublin, and Cork, and the Sisters of the Good Shepherd in Limerick, Cork, Waterford and New Ross.
 The last laundry closed in 1996, Sean MacDermott Street in Dublin's north inner city.